Volcolak13/Calc/README.md

-﻿This is a simple calculator on PyQt6.
+This is my point of view at simple calculator 📱 on Python, using PyQt6 library.<br>
+Just practice project.